 Food and Mushroom Poisoning

-Poison control centers are available to provide expert, free, and confidential information and treatment advice 24-hours per day, seven days a week, year-round, including holidays.
+Poison control centers are available to provide free, expert, and confidential information and treatment advice 24 hours a day, seven days a week, year-round, including holidays.
 If you have any questions about safe food preparation, or if you or someone you know suspects food poisoning, call the Poison Help hotline at 1-800-222-1222.

 Reminders for Mushroom Foraging

 Remember, if you have any questions about safe food preparation, or if you or someone you know suspects food poisoning, call the Poison Help hotline at 1-800-222-1222 to speak to an expert at your local poison control center.
 You can also get help via the online tool, PoisonHelp.org .